-You're thrilled that you're expecting, but are noticing changes in your skin tone that you weren't expecting?
-Perhaps you're not pregnant and you're taking birth control pills-but there are dark patches on your skin.
+You're thrilled that you're expecting, but are you noticing changes in your skin tone that you weren't expecting?
+Perhaps you're not pregnant and you're taking birth control pills, but there are dark patches on your skin.
 Maybe you don't fit either of these scenarios, yet your face has brown patches on it.
-In any of these cases, you may have melasma-also known as the "mask of pregnancy."
+In any of these cases, you may have melasma which is also known as the "mask of pregnancy."

 How do you know if you have melasma?
 Here's a list of symptoms: